Cloud Foundry API app revisions

 For additional information about app revisions, see Revisions in the Cloud Foundry API (CAPI) documentation.

-• Viewing revisions for an app: This can help you understand how your app has changed over time.
+• View revisions for an app: To help you understand how your app has changed over time.

-• Rolling back to a previous revision: This allows you to deploy a version of the app that you had running previously without needing to track that previous state yourself or have multiple apps running.
-When you create a deployment and reference a revision, the revision deploys as the current version of your app.
+• Roll back to a previous revision: To deploy a version of the app that you had running previously without needing to track that previous state yourself or have multiple apps running.
+When roll back an app, the specified revision deploys as the new current version of your app.

-• A new droplet is created for an app.
+• A new droplet is deployed for an app.

 • An app rolls back to a prior revision.